 - i Fair values of the Company's non convertible debentures including current maturities are determined by using Discounted Cash Flow (DCF) method using discount rate that reflects the issuer's borrowing rate as at the end of the reporting period.
 They are classified as level 3 fair values in the fair value hierarchy due to the inclusion of unobservable inputs including own credit risk.
-The own non-performance risk as at 31 March 2021 was assessed to be insignificant. - ii Fair values of the security deposits given are determined by using DCF method using discount rate that reflects the lending rate as at the end of the reporting period.
-They are classified as level 3 fair values in fair value hierarchy due to inclusion of unobservable inputs including counterparty credit risk.
+The own non-performance risk as at 31 March 2021 was assessed to - ii Fair values of the liability component of compulsory convertible debentures determined by using DCF method using discount rate that reflects the borrowing rate as at the end of the reporting period.
+They are classified as level 3 fair values in the fair value hierarchy due to the inclusion of unobservable inputs including own credit risk.
+The own non-performance risk as at 31 March 2021 was assessed to be insignificant.